UK Intelligence Community Postoctoral Research Fellow King's College London

 As a post-doc, I first worked on deceptive AI at the University of Melbourne with a multi-disciplinary team under the direction of Wally Smith, a psychologist and magician.
 At King's, I have been part of Luc Moreau's, and later Carmine Ventre's, TAS (Trustworthy Autonomous Systems) Hub, building on my understanding of why and how people come to trust - and, all too often and easily, overtrust - autonomous and artificially intelligent systems.

-In November '24, I was awarded a Royal Academy of Engineering fellowship to investigate how AI can be used to identify - and mitigate - deceptive behaviour and in February '25 was proud to receive a Recognition Award from the Informatics Department at KCL for my "exceptional contribution and outstanding performance during the 2023/24 academic year".
+In November '24, I was awarded a Royal Academy of Engineering fellowship to investigate how AI can be used to identify - and mitigate - deceptive behaviour.
+In February '25, I received a Recognition Award from the Informatics Department at KCL for "exceptional contribution and outstanding performance during the 2023/24 academic year".